maorgershman/meapi/docs/source/setup.rst

     from meapi import Me
     me = Me(phone_number=1234567890) # Enter your phone number

-- If I have not verified before, you will see the following request in the terminal:
+- If you have not verified this number before, you will see the following prompt in the terminal:

 ::